thgreasi/growraf/docs.markdown

 **grow.growings** (default: \[\])
 Type: [Array](http://api.jquery.com/Types/#Array.3CType.3E_Notation)<[Object](http://api.jquery.com/Types/#Object)>
 An array with one or more objects, defining one or more animations (and its properties) to be applied to the serie.
+When multiple growings are specified, they are applied in the provided order for each animation frame.

 **grow.growings\[#\].reanimate** (default: 'continue')
 Type: [String](http://api.jquery.com/Types/#String)/[Function](http://api.jquery.com/Types/#Function)